NNTmux/newznab-tmux/README.md

   ```

  * Additional scripts included in the script folder.
 I have included prepare.sh to make updating these sctipts alittle easier.
 I also included a svn updater, svn.sh.
 It performs a forced updated, which overwrites any changes you may have may to the stock nn+ scripts.

+ * Any variable in defaults.sh can be changed, except the paths to the commands, and the changed will take effect on the next loop of the monitor.
+By default, the monitor loops every 30 seconds

  * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8.